 Cheese.
 Add in your favorite cheese to make the dish creamy.
 Feta, Mexican queso fresco, blue cheese all are fabulously pairs well.

 Chicken.
 I have not tried with chicken, but guessing pulled chicken would be the best addition.
 You try with your favorite and let us know the results.

 Cucumber.
 Cucumber is another pleasant addition.
 To retain the dish’s taste, make sure to keep it lesser or equal to the quantity of the tomato.

 Olive oil.
 Drizzle virgin olive oil for the shiny look and extra flavor.

 Ground black pepper.
 To add the final touches, sprinkle ground black pepper.
 A little is too much here, as we have already green chili peppers into this spicy Indian tomato salad recipe.

 Garnish.
 Garnish with cilantro or mint leaves for the robust flavors.

 Other Spice mixes.
 But I personally feel, this variation is overpowering and takes away the natural flavors of all vegetables.

 - 1/2 cup onion roughly chopped

 - 1/2 tsp salt

-- Toss them gently till lemon juice coats all the ingredients.
+- Combine and toss them gently till lemon juice coats all the ingredients.

 - Serve immediately.